cristianglezm/EvoGarden/Planning.md

     -   `antColonyBehavior`: A stationary actor that converts stored food into new ants and manages stored ants during dormancy.
     -   `territoryMarkBehavior`: A temporary, invisible actor that decays over time.
 It can hold a `Signal` which also has a time-to-live (`ttl`).
     -   `pheromoneTrailBehavior`: A temporary, invisible actor that decays over time.
 Its `strength` also decays, guiding other ants.
+    -   `spiderWebBehavior`: Manages the web's lifecycle, trapping logic, and interactions with trapped prey.

 -   **Spring Repopulation**: To prevent total ecosystem collapse, the engine checks for the transition from Winter to Spring.
 If either the flower or insect populations are at zero, it repopulates.
 If the Seed Bank contains champion genomes, they are used to create new flowers; otherwise, new random flowers are spawned.